-Class 2: Kitchen Gardening - Planting fruit and veg, watching the plant life cycle, and being taught what’s edible or not – your children will become gardeners.
+Class 2: Kitchen Gardening - Planting fruit and veg, watching the plant life cycle, and being taught what’s edible or not – your children will become gardeners!
 They’ll gleefully ready pots, a plot, or raised bed each; sow seeds; plant; and learn organic gardening techniques.
 They’ll most likely be tempted to eat their (phytonutrient rich) fruit and veg raw, freshly picked, and on the spot.
 What could be healthier?
-We’ll touch on soil science, the water cycle, et al. in as much depth as appropriate for their ages.
-(Materials to keep: Book, plants & seeds (often including blueberries, chives, chocolate mint, lettuce, nasturtiums, peas, pumpkins, and runner beans), gloves, canes, trowel, and watering can.)
+We’ll touch on soil science, the water cycle, et al. (Materials to keep: Book, gloves, trowel, canes, watering can, plants, & seeds.)

-Class 3: Fairies in The Bottom of The Garden - Your children will ponder ‘Just whose garden is it?’ learning about the animals living in and migrating through your garden.
+Class 3: Beast Hunt - Your children will philosophically ponder ‘Just whose garden is it?’ learning about the animals living in and migrating through your garden.
 They’ll i.d. beneficial insects and foes and will go on a ‘beast hunt’ using a field guide, magnifying glass, and great App.
 It’s amazing how much life lives in just one sq. foot of grass – and how important that life is!
-Then we’ll read fairy tales and create a fairy garden to lure in beneficial wildlife (or fairies and elves) – inspiring hours of imaginative play and a new connection with your garden as an outdoor room.
-(Materials to keep: Book, field guide, magnifying glass, fairy house, miniatures, plants & seeds (often including California poppies, rosemary, sage, Santa Barbara daisies, and thyme), and ladybugs (in season).)
+(Materials to keep: Book, field guide, magnifying lens, and ladybugs (in season).)

-Class 4: Mud Pies and Other Recipes - Your children will revel in preparing backyard stew and mud custard as we work our way through one fantastical recipe book.
+Class 7: Mud Pies and Other Recipes - Your children will revel in preparing backyard stew and mud custard as they work their way through one fantastical recipe book.
 They’ll learn flower arranging basics and prep a real edible recipe from their garden for your table – connecting gardening to their own good health and sharing their knowledge and success as gardeners with your whole family.
-(Materials to keep: Book (one of the best!), cupcake holders, plants & seeds (often including basil, bay, chard, cosmos, strawberries, and tomatoes), vase, cut flowers, groceries, and recipes.)
+(Materials to keep: Book (one of the best!), cupcake holders, vase, cut flowers, groceries, and recipes.)